johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

 - Use the system's existing processes to fix the vulns.
   - Align with terminology and guidelines.
 - Make the way to fix the vulns the easiest, fastest, and most effective way.
 Make it so fucking easy they can't choose the solutions that don't listen to Matthew 6:24.
+- We use the system to fight the system and build reslience while driving the devil out

 ### Specs we need to align to